rancher/eks-operator/README.md

 git push upstream ${RELEASE_TAG}
 ```

-Submit a [rancher/charts PR](https://github.com/rancher/charts/pull/2242) to update the operator and operator-crd chart versions.
-Submit a [rancher/rancher PR](https://github.com/rancher/rancher/pull/39745) to update the bundled chart.
+After pushing the release tag, you need to run 2 Github actions.
+You can find them in the Actions tab of the repo:

+* `Update EKS operator in rancher/rancher` - This action will update the EKS operator in rancher/rancher repo.
+It will bump go dependencies.
+* `Update EKS Operator in rancher/charts` - This action will update the EKS operator in rancher/charts repo.
+It will bump the chart version.

 #### How do I unRC?

 UnRC is the process of removing the rc from a KEv2 operator tag and means the released version is stable and ready for use.
 Release the KEv2 operator but instead of bumping the rc, remove the rc.
 For example, if the latest release of EKS operator is:
-* `v1.1.6-rc1`, release the next version without the rc which would be `v1.1.6`.
+* `v1.0.8-rc1`, release the next version without the rc which would be `v1.0.8`.
-* `v1.1.6`, that has no rc so release that version or `v1.1.7` if updates are available.
+* `v1.0.8`, that has no rc so release that version or `v1.0.9` if updates are available.